![]() ![]() |

 or as part of a kit with all the mounting hardware or with a mixer, at

-varying prices from 10 to way over 100.
+prices varying from £10 to way over £100.
 Whatever you pay, the fact

 remains that the mic itself is nothing special.
 Also, the internals can